Job Prospects... At a glance

 * Growth projections are based on the category “Call or Contact Centre Information Clerk”.

-The number of contact centre workers in employment fell slightly from 2006 to 2013.
-This trend is expected to speed up towards 2026.
+The number of contact centre workers in employment grew by 1.1% per year from 2006 to 2013.
+This trend is expected to reverse towards 2028.
 This means that it could become harder to get employment as a contact centre worker in the future.

 Some contact centres have strict requirements on how many calls should be made or inquiries answered in a given time frame.
 Employees must then make sure to fulfil these requirements.